M.S. in Engineering Management

 Ready to shift your career into a higher trajectory?
 More than half of our students are promoted while still enrolled in the MSEM program.

 Before I even graduated with my MSEM, I was able to transition my career and join a multinational company.
 Now I directly apply the skills I learned at Tufts while managing two global infrastructure teams.

 Technology moves fast.
 To keep up, companies need dynamic leaders who work with people as well as they work with tech.
 That’s why the MSEM program focuses on project-based learning, allowing you to operate at a higher level, applying the knowledge at work right away.

-Getting one-on-one coaching from faculty.
+Getting one-on-one coaching from faculty, 100% of which have real-world industry experience.
 Leading a cross-functional team for group projects.
 Applying your skills with a 12-week consultancy for a real-world client.
 It all adds up to the unique integrated leadership curriculum you’ll only find with the MSEM program.

 Effective communication, conflict resolution, & organizational ethics